 Patents can only be conferred by the federal Patent Office, not by any state.
 But once the patent has been issued the rights to the patent are decided under state law.
 In many cases, an employer will obtain from an employee an agreement to assign any patents developed while working on the employer's business.
 Those kinds of agreements generally are enforceable.
 Even in the absence of such an agreement, the employer still may compel the employee to transfer the patent to the employer if the employee was hired to work on the project from which the invention resulted.

 The rules pertaining to employee inventions are not limited to patents, but apply to other kinds of intellectual property rights.
 In one case, for example, university professors devised a process for producing milk by introducing beneficial bacteria.
 Later, milk produced using this process was sold under a certain trademark that the university owned and licensed to dairies.
 The university declined to pay royalties to the professors who claimed to be the inventors of the process that led to the trademark, so the professors brought suit against the university.

 The court concluded that the trademark belonged to the university, as the professors' employer, and that there was no obligation on the part of the university to pay royalties to the individual inventors.
 Importantly, the court found that the professors, when they were conducting the research that led to the invention or development of the trademarked process, were doing precisely what they had been hired to do.

 If you are an employer with questions about your legal rights or obligations in connection with an employee's invention, you may wish to discuss the matter with an experienced small business or intellectual property attorney.
-Especially if the possibility of a dispute over legal rights to the invention exists, having an experienced attorney on your side will be an invaluable asset to your business.
-Start the process with a free case review.
+Especially if the possibility of a dispute over legal rights to the invention exists, having an experienced employment law attorney on your side will be an invaluable asset to your business.